John J. Harvey

 John J. Harvey is a fireboat formerly of the New York City Fire Department (FDNY).
 She is one of the most powerful fireboats ever built, capable of pumping up to 18,000 gallons of water a minute.
 The boat famously returned to service following the September 11, 2001 attacks.

 New York Fire Department service

 Launched in 1931, John J. Harvey served in the FDNY until she was brought out of service in 1994.
 She was named for marine fireman John J. Harvey, killed when a ship exploded during a fire.
 Among the marine fires at which she assisted were the Cunard Line pier fire in 1932, the burning of in 1942, the ammunition ship in 1943, and the collision of the oil tankers Alva Cape and Texaco Massachusetts in 1966.
 Her official designation at the end of her career was Marine 2.

+It was also present for Andrea Doria's first arrival at New York.

 John J. Harvey was sold at auction in 1999 to a private consortium of marine preservationists determined to prevent her from being scrapped.
 She was restored and began hosting frequent public free trips on the river.
 In June 2000 she was added to the National Park Service's National Register of Historic Places.